Sargassum forecast: Saint-Martin and Saint-Barthélemy at medium risk | FAXINFO

-Groundings remain relevant.
-The east of the northern half of the Lesser Antilles arc is still very rich in seaweed, and sargassum groundings should continue.
-The presence of an easterly wave near the Caribbean islands has made detections difficult in recent days.
-However, not many changes.
+Few changes since the last forecast report from Météo France, groundings will continue in different areas.
 The east and south-east of the north of the West Indian arc remain strewn with sargassum more or less organized into rafts and filaments.
 Few or no rafts in the first 200 kilometers along the coast of Guyana.
-If the swaths and clouds do not allow clear detections around the Northern Islands, only the image of 28 allows a partial visualization of the sargassum around them.
-In a prevailing easterly flow, more or less small rafts, most often scattered, threaten the east of the islands.
+Algae and filaments in meanders and a northeasterly flow were reported in the analysis around the Northern Islands.
+The satellite images of this Wednesday, August 2 allow a visualization of the sargassum around the Northern Islands.
+In a dominant northeasterly flow, more or less small rafts undulate in meanders and threaten the east of the islands.
 The more or less punctual but sometimes repetitive arrivals will therefore continue.
-The risk remains, especially for the West Indies.
-The sargassum mainly comes from the east to the southeast and the reservoir still seems important.
-The ascent via the Guiana Current remains sporadic. _Vx
+The trend for the next two weeks supports the arrival of groundings.
+The east of the northern half of the Lesser Antilles arc is still very rich in seaweed, so strandings should continue.
+The risk remains especially for the West Indies. _Vx

 View comments